LewisArdern/Deprecated-Security-Sim/README.md

 --
 Vulnerabilities are specified in vulns.xml, these are the 'useable' vulnerabilities currently, so when specifing vulnerabilities in boxes.xml you must use from this list or leave the name blank. current automated vulnerabilities are:

-  * ftp
+	ftp
-  * commandinjection
+	commandinjection
-  * nfs
+    nfs
-  * samba
+    samba
-  * writeableshadow
+    writeableshadow
-  * distcc
+    distcc
-  * ftpbackdoor
+    ftpbackdoor
-  * sqlinjection
+    sqlinjection

 Kali
 --
-A Kali image is built with every project, this is very slow and can be tedious, if you already have your own hack lab then you can remove this, but you will need to modify your IP address so it is on the network range, or modify networks.xml.
+A Kali image is built with every project, this is very slow and can be tedious, if you already have your own hack lab then you can remove this from vagrantbase.erb, but you will need to modify your IP address so it is on the network range, or modify networks.xml.

+Mount
+--
+the mount file contains all of the puppet information, ssh keys for the default kali image, along with files to be transfered during the installation phase, this is mounted to each machine but removed once the installation has completed.

+Cleanup
+--
+After each system is installed, the systems will clean up after itself.

+	Removes internet access to each host
+	unmounting the /mount/
+	clober files to all look like they were installed in 2006
+	change vagrant password

 Contributing
 --